kshedden/case_studies/methods/writing-tips.md

 * Avoid fitting overly-simple models to large datasets.
 Underfitting is just as serious a problem as overfitting.

+* When referring to a p-value always make clear what hypothesis the p-value evaluates.

+* A correlation is a specific type of statistical measure describing the relationship between two variables.
+In most cases, if you are not talking about one of the standard correlation measures (Pearson, Spearment, Kendall) it is best to refer to the statistic as an "association".

 * Be explicit when discussing percentage changes in variables that are themselves percentages.
 The term "percentage points" can clarify your meaning in this setting.
 For example, if you say that the unemployment